erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 ## Real-World Applications

 - **Enterprise Applications**: Knowledge transfer is used in production systems
-- **Capability Optimization**: Applied to improve system efficiency -Architecturetem Design**: Integral part of scalable architecture patterns
+- **Capability Optimization**: Applied to improve structure efficiency -Architecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Knowledge transfer is the best solution for all problems" ✓ **CORRECT**: Knowledge transfer has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Knowledge transfer is the best solution for all problems" ✓ **CORRECT**: Knowledge transfer has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Knowledge transfer is too complex to understand" ✓ **CORRECT**: Knowledge transfer can be understood by breaking it down into smaller steps